Stretton Sugwas Church of

 The first road on the left past the War Memorial, leading from the A438 to Breinton (known locally as Sugwas Lane) was in earlier times called Mill Lane.
 It was originally a gated road, the first gate being at the Top Lodge by the main road (built for his gardener by Judge Ingham, who with his family lived at Sugwas Court in the late 1800s.
 One of his sons, Robert, was killed in the First World War and his name appears on the War Memorial, as does that of Percy Hawkins, from Sugwas Farm).

 The second gate was just beyond the Boat House by the river, which used to be an Inn.
 Towards the end of this road was a mill, the flour from which was carried by barge along a dyke to Sugwas House.
 Casks of cider were also transported down to the river and on to the sailing ships at Bristol and elsewhere.
 Apparently the sailors were given cider as a source of vitamin C to prevent scurvy, although other health-endangering effects may not have been prevented!

 Heading back towards Hereford by the War Memorial on the left is what used to be the old Toll House or Turn Pike.
 One of the previous inhabitants of Sugwas Farm is renowned for having ridden across the fields to get to Hereford to avoid paying the toll charge.
 Times were hard!

 Until recent years, Stretton Sugwas was able to boast two pubs and a post office, but with changing times these have now gone.
-More changes are likely to occur quite quickly over the next few years, with several new planning applications
+More changes are likely to occur quite quickly over the next few years, with several new planning applications continuing to be granted.